-When booking a reservation for a hotel room, guest may be asked to make an advance deposit, which is money paid, usually by check or credit card, by a guest that is generally equal to one night's lodging fees.
+When booking a reservation for a hotel room, a guest may be asked to make an advance deposit, which is money paid, usually by check or credit card, by a guest that is generally equal to one night's lodging fees.
 The purpose of the advance deposit is to guarantee a reservation, and the full amount is applied to the guest's bill upon check-out.

 Also known as a guarantee, these advance deposits help hotels, motels, inns, and other forms of accommodation prepare for guests arrival, budget finances, and cover costs of last-minute cancellations.